Install Docker Compose

 Using PIP3 (recommended)

-If you are using Debian 10, and probably the case for Ubuntu 20.04 too, then you want to install docker-compose using the following:
+If you are using Debian 10, or Ubuntu 20.04, then you want to install docker-compose using the following:

 sudo apt-get install python3-pip -y \ && sudo pip3 install --upgrade pip \ && sudo pip3 install docker-compose